collabcloud/project-collabcloud/README.md

 - [@parashan](https://github.com/parashan)
 - [@TheRBajaj](https://github.com/TheRBajaj)

-## Environment Variables
+##🌲Environment Variables<a name = "environment_variables"></a>
-Your environment file should be set up like the following below:
+Your environment file in server/config/.env should be set up like the following below:
 ```
 # DO NOT COMMIT THIS FILE
 # This is the environment variables file